The Amazing Pizza Machine: Features

-The arcade has more than 170 video, token and prize-awarding games, including MarioKart, skee ball, Dance Dance Revolution and a giant crane.
+The arcade has more than 170 video, token and prize-awarding games, including Mario Kart, skee ball, Dance Dance Revolution and a giant crane.
 Games are operated with a swipe of a card that is loaded with pre-purchased points.
 Tickets given by earning certain point amounts at select games can be redeemed for prizes, ranging from branded miniature yo-yos to bicycles.

 Rides and attractions such as bumper cars, an electric go-cart racetrack, glow-in-the-dark mini-golf, a coaster-type ride and The Frog-Hopper are also located in the arcade.
 The new Amazing Quest Laser Tag offers the opportunity to explore an alien planet and battle giant battle robots from another galaxy.
 In the summer of 2015, The Amazing Pizza Machine added four new games to their arcade.

 The food at The Amazing Pizza Machine is served in an all-you-can-eat setting.
 Dining options include a pizza buffet, various pasta dishes, a salad and dessert bar and other food items.
 There are four themed dining rooms where patrons can eat.
 There is the newly incorporated Luigi's Libations, a small stop for beer and wine, also in the buffet area.
 The fare has been labelled "kid-pleasing" by the Omaha World-Herald.

 Awards

-In November 2007 The Amazing Pizza Machine was one of three facilities to win the Top Family Entertainment Centers of the World awards from The International Association of Amusement Parks and Attractions.
+In November 2007, The Amazing Pizza Machine was one of three facilities to win the Top Family Entertainment Centers of the World awards from The International Association of Amusement Parks and Attractions.
 The facility was awarded the "Golden Token Award" for Best Family Entertainment Center from the International Association for the Leisure and Entertainment Industry in September 2006.